N-John/AURA-AI-based_User_Response_Assistant/README.md

-# MIA-Messaging_Internet_Assistant
+# AURA - AI-based User Response Assistant

-An automatic messaging service that gets user sms and responds accordingly
+Formaly known as MIA, Aura is an automatic user manager that opperates through sms where it manages user payments through reading sms and provides required response.